KxSystems/docs-v1/docs/interfaces/with-r.md

 There are four ways to interface q with R:

-1.  **R can connect to q and extract data** – loads a shared library into R, connects to q via TCP/IP
+1.  **R can connect to kdb+ and extract data** – loads a shared library into R, connects to kdb+ via TCP/IP
 2.  **Embed R inside q and invoke R routines** – loads the R library into q, instantiates R
 3.  **Q can connect to a remote instance of R** via TCP/IP and invoke R routines remotely
 4.  **Q can load the R maths library** and invoke the R math routines locally